 3. Water Contamination

 You might notice bat urine outside the home, and your home’s layout combined with the bats roosting location could result in urine entering the water system.
 If you have an outdoor water collection or use a rainwater tank, there’s a risk of urine seeping inside.
-This exterior damage is one of the bat infestation dangers that’s best avoided.
+This health risk is one of the bat infestation dangers that is best avoided.

 You might not notice when bats first entered the home, but once you’re aware of them, they’ll be hard to forget.
 Irritating sound effects include their vocal squeaking, grooming, scratching, and crawling, which is often heard before dusk and around dawn.
 Their fluttering and squeaking could keep you up, and there’s no denying the benefits of a good night’s sleep.
 While it’s one of the lesser bat infestation dangers, it certainly is a nuisance.

 There are key bat-proofing tips homeowners can use, but evicting bats from your home is a job best left to a professional.
 Call wildlife removal services for bat eviction.
-They have the know-how and expertise to remove bats safely and humanely.
+Bat removal should only be completed by trained professionals